 I have always been more of a Marvel reader, but I am aware of the relative strengths of the various DC superheroes.
-Because of this, I have a hard time believing that Captain Cold would think that he could use any of his freeze weapons on him and think they would work.
+Because of this, I have a hard time believing that Captain Cold would think that he could use any of his freeze weapons on Superman.
 It just defies logic.

-This was the 1980’s and they were a simpler time, but marketing departments existed back then.
+This was the 1980s and they were a simpler time, but marketing departments existed back then.
 An icon like Superman could have really used some brand management.
-These type of incidents is exactly why Superman’s popularity has fluctuated so wildly in the last few decades.
-It is very difficult to take the person seriously when they are just going to peddle free samples of their product afterwards.
+These type of incidents are exactly why Superman’s popularity has fluctuated so wildly in the last few decades.
+It is very difficult to take the person seriously when they are just going to peddle free samples of their product afterward.